 The Gathering Space is meant to be a place for Indigenous nursing students to study, regroup, and connect, and its corner location on the lower level of the Professional Faculties Building is unassuming.

-In January 2019, Blackfoot artist Kalum Teke Dan painted a mural that, according to Heather Bensler, co-director of Indigenous initiatives in the Faculty of Nursing, will inspire not only the Indigenous community, but anyone who ventures into the space.
+In January 2019, Blackfoot artist Kalum Teke Dan painted a mural that will inspire not only the Indigenous community, but anyone who ventures into the space.

 TRC call-to-action a springboard for change